Instrumental Lessons with Pelican Music

 Please note: All children will need access to their own instrument for practice outside of the lessons.

-Our primary focus is ensuring that we are always doing right by our students and making sure that their musical journey is the best it can be!
+Our primary focus is making sure that our students’ musical journey is the best it can be!

 Violin, Viola, and Cello